 With both internal and external TPMS, the sensors that transmit data are mounted in and around the valve.
 Because of where they mount, TPMS can only be mounted to metal stemmed valves.

-With many external TPMS, the valve cap is the system – it takes and transmits a pressure reading to a display or smartphone
+With many external TPMS, the valve cap is the system – it takes and transmits a pressure reading to a display or smartphone.

 All of the battery-powered units on our list feature replaceable, single batteries.

-Adventure, touring and motocross riders all but seek out wet weather, and in the UK even commuters need to be prepared for torrential rain.
+Adventure, touring, and motocross riders all but seek out wet weather, and in the UK, even commuters need to be prepared for torrential rain.

 The key takeaway here – any TPMS solution is better than none.
-Even the cheapest solution on our list is a big upgrade on getting the dust caps off and a gauge out regularly.
+Even the cheapest solution on our list is a significant upgrade on getting the dust caps off and a gauge out regularly.